-Andrew McCarthy has written and directed Brats, and his documentary about The Brat Pack arrives later this year.
-More details within.
+Andrew McCarthy has written and directed Brats, and his documentary about The Brat Pack arrives in June.
+Here’s the first trailer.

 Tearing up the 1980s, both on and off cinema screens, was a bunch of young performers who earned themselves the collective name of The Brat Pack.